 How to Make DIY Foundation

-To start you DIY foundation makeup, measure all of your ingredients and set aside.
-Now, using a double-boiler or a glass bowl in a pan of water, turn on low heat and place the almond oil or coconut oil and the cocoa butter into the bowl.
+To start making your DIY foundation makeup, measure all of your ingredients and set aside.
+Now, using a double-boiler or a glass bowl in a pan of water, turn on low heat and place the cupuacu butter, coconut oil, the cocoa butter into the bowl.
 Using a whisk, stir to blend.

 Now, let’s add some color to your DIY foundation makeup!
 It is important to be careful with the amount of cacao and cinnamon you add.
 The reason is that these ingredients offer the tone of the foundation.
 If you need it darker, you will want to add more.
 For a lighter tone, use less.
 The best thing to do is start with less and test it on your jawline, in sunlight, to get just the right amount.